rubenroo/Chatbot-versie-4/README.md

 # Chatbot-versie-4
-As part of my school project, I asked ChatGPT to provide code for a chatbot in pyton.
+As part of my school project, I asked ChatGPT to provide code for a chatbot in python.
 I specified that I wanted to make use of NLTK.
 In this repository, I describe the results.